 The CSPU MHD generator uses a new generation of superconducting magnets, which are revolutionary and very cost-effective.
 This new generation of Superconducting Permanent Magnets has to be chilled to cryogenic temperatures in order to reach superconductivity magnetism.

-Such as: Ultra-Compact Ultra-Efficient Machines, Superconducting Motors and Generators: e.g. Wind Turbines, HTS Generators - Large Electric Utility Motors and Generators, MRI - NMR Machines, Accelerator Magnets, Wave and Tidal Energy, Aerospace Applications of MHD, High Speed Spaceship Propulsion, Aerospace Applications of MHD, MHD Hypersonic Flow Control for Advanced Aerospace, Hypersonic MHD Generator-Scramjet-Driven MHD, MHD Power to Control Aerodynamics and Propulsion, MHD Plasma Propulsors Electromagnetic Rocket Engine, Trains (Maglev Trains), Buses, Cars with Electric Motors Small enough to Fit in a Wheel Hub, Trucks, Pulse Detonation Combustion System for Magnetohydrodynamics (MHD)—an Innovative Way that Converts a High-Velocity Coal Flame into Electricity Using a Magnetic Field, Magnetic Separation, Mass Spectrometers, Beam-Steering Magnets Used in Particle Accelerators, Bearing for a Flywheel, Solar-Pumped MHD Excimer Laser, High-Performance Transformers, Power Storage Devices, Electric Power Transmission, Magnetic Levitation Devices, Defense applications, MHD Nuclear Space Power, Ship Propulsion.
+Such as: Ultra-Compact Ultra-Efficient Machines, Superconducting Motors and Generators: e.g. Wind Turbines, HTS Generators - Large Electric Utility Motors and Generators, Hand-Held MRI Scanners, Accelerator Magnets, Wave and Tidal Energy, Aerospace Applications of MHD, Medicine, High Speed Spaceship Propulsion, Hypersonic vehicles with MHD, MHD Hypersonic Flow Control for Advanced Aerospace, Hypersonic MHD Generator-Scramjet-Driven MHD, MHD Power to Control Aerodynamics and Propulsion, MHD Plasma Actuator, MHD Plasma Propulsors Electromagnetic Rocket Engine, Trains (Maglev Trains), Buses, Cars with Electric Motors Small enough to Fit in a Wheel Hub, Trucks, Pulse Detonation Combustion System for Magnetohydrodynamics, Magnetic Separation, Mass Spectrometers, Beam-Steering Magnets Used in Particle Accelerators, Bearing for a Flywheel, Solar-Pumped MHD Excimer Laser, High-Performance Transformers, Power Storage Devices, Electric Power Transmission, Magnetic Levitation Devices, Defense applications, MHD Nuclear Power, Ship Propulsion.
 Boats/Ships and Submarines - Seawater is highly conducting and a suitable fluid for MHD power or propulsion effect.

 The results of calculations of the characteristics and development of a scheme and technical make-up of an open-cycle space power facility based on a high-temperature nuclear reactor for a nuclear rocket motor and a 20 MW Faraday MHD generator are presented.
 A heterogeneous channel-vessel IVG-1 reactor, which heated hydrogen to 3100 K, with the pressure at the exit from the reactor core up to 5 MPa, burn rate 5 kg/sec, and thermal power up to 220 MW is examined.
 The main parameters of the MHD generator are determined: Cs seed fraction 20%, stopping pressure at the entrance 2 MPa, electric conductivity 30 S/m, Mach number 0.7, magnetic induction 6 T, electric power 20 MW, specific energy extraction 4 MJ/kg.